-As the weather has taken a surprising cold turn here in Houston, many of us have pulled out thick socks and boots that we don’t typically wear all that often down here.
-It’s been a while since our last cold spell, so I figured I’d share some tips on how to keep your feet healthy during our winter (however brief it ends up being):
+As the weather turns colder here in Houston, many of us will pull those boots that we don’t typically wear all that often down here.
+In that spirit, I figured I’d share some tips on how to keep your feet healthy during our winter (however brief it ends up being):

 •Footwear—Even if you only end up wearing them 10 times a year, it’s very important to get a good pair of waterproof winter boots.
 They should fit properly—too snug, and you’ll be at risk of an ingrown toenails or blisters.
 Boots that are too loose can cause blisters, too, so pick a pair that finds that perfect middle ground.